MicrosoftDocs/defender-docs/defender-endpoint/manage-protection-updates-microsoft-defender-antivirus.md

    1. Edit the **Define file shares for downloading security intelligence updates** setting and then set the option to **Enabled**.

-   1. Specify the file share source.
+   1. On a Windows Server, specify the file share source.
 If you have multiple sources, specify each source in the order they should be used, separated by a single pipe.
 Use [standard UNC notation](/openspecs/windows_protocols/ms-dtyp/62e862f4-2a51-452e-8eeb-dc4ff5ee33cc) for denoting the path, for example: `\\host-name1\share-name\object-name|\\host-name2\share-name\object-name`.
 If you don't enter any paths, then this source is skipped when the VM downloads updates.

    6. Select **OK**.
 This action sets the order of file shares when that source is referenced in the **Define the order of sources...** group policy setting.